Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

+As mentioned above, our edge-modification characterization of DH graphs relies on the forbidden induced subgraph characterization: a graph is distance hereditary if and only if it does not contain a cycle of length at least $5$ ($C_k$ for $k\geqslant 5$), a \emph{gem}, a \emph{house}, nor a \emph{domino} (see Figure~\ref{fig:HDG}) as induced subgraph~\cite{BM86}.

-In order to prove Theorem \ref{th:edge_dynamic}, we first need to introduce some notations and to state some basic properties and technical lemmas.
+We first need to introduce some notations and to state some basic properties and technical lemmas.
 We call \emph{factor}, in a word $W$, a set of consecutive letters of $W$.
-We call \emph{$S$-maintained subword}, or \emph{subword} for short, a word obtained from $W$ by deleting some letters different from $S$.
-As for the clique-star trees, we say that a word $W(x,y)$ is \emph{reduced} if it does not contain the following factors: $KK$, $S_yS_y$, $S_xS_x$, $S_yS$ and $SS_x$.
-Given a word $W=w_1w_2\dots w_r$ on $A$, one can associate a clique-star tree $P_W$ which is a path of ternary nodes with hanging leaves (i.e. $P_W$ is a {caterpillar}).
-Say that the first and last extreme nodes respectively have leaves $x$ and $y$, chosen to be the \emph{extremities} of $W$.
-Then, the nodes of $P_W$ are labelled by graphs accordingly to the letters of $W$, w.r.t. $x$ and $y$ as defined previously.
-We will denote $G_W$ the DH graph obtained as the accessibility graph of the clique-star tree $P_W$.
-Let $W$ be a word on $A$ with extremities $x,y$.
-We call $W$ \emph{forbidden for edge-insertion} if $xy\not\in E(G_W)$ and $G_W+xy$ is not a DH graph; otherwise $W$ is \emph{safe for edge insertion}.
-Similarly, $W$ is \emph{forbidden for edge-deletion} if $xy\in E(G_W)$ and $G_W-xy$ is not a DH graph; otherwise $W$ is \emph{safe for edge deletion}.
+We call \emph{$S$-subword} a word obtained from $W$ by deleting some letters different from $S$.
+As for the clique-star trees, we say that a word is \emph{reduced} if it does not contain the following factors: $KK$, $S_yS_y$, $S_xS_x$, $S_yS$ and $SS_x$.
+With a word $W=w_1w_2\dots w_r$ on $A$, one can associate a clique-star tree $P_W$ whose underlying tree is a path of ternary nodes with hanging leaves (i.e. $P_W$ is a {caterpillar}).
+Say that the first and last extreme nodes respectively have leaves $x$ and $y$, chosen to be the \emph{extreme-leaves} of $W$.
+Then, the nodes of $P_W$ are labelled by graphs (with three vertices) accordingly to the letters of $W$ w.r.t. $x$ and $y$, just the same way as $P(x,y)$ corresponds to $W(x,y)$, as defined in the beginning of this section.
+We will denote $G_W$ the DH graph defined as the accessibility graph of the clique-star tree $P_W$.
+Let $W$ be a word on $A$ with extreme-leaves $x,y$.
+Assuming $xy\not\in E(G_W)$, the word $W$ is called \emph{forbidden for edge-insertion} if $G_W+xy$ is not a DH graph; otherwise $W$ is \emph{safe for edge-insertion}.
+Simlarly, assuming $xy\in E(G_W)$, the word $W$ is called \emph{forbidden for edge-deletion} if $G_W-xy$ is not a DH graph; otherwise $W$ is \emph{safe for edge-deletion}.
 The proof of Theorem \ref{th:edge_dynamic} relies on a characterization of the safe words (for insertion and deletion) by forbidden excluded subwords.

 \begin{lemma} Let $x$ and $y$ be two vertices of a distance hereditary graph $G$.
-Then there exists a graph-labelled tree of $G$ with a node $u$ neighbouring leaves $x$ and $y$ such that $G_u$ is isomorphic to $G_{W(x,y)}$.
-Hence, in particular, it is isomorphic to an induced subgraph of $G$. \end{lemma} \begin{proof} By definition, the graph-labelled tree $P_{W(x,y)}$ is isomorphic to the graph-labelled tree obtained from $P(x,y)$ by splitting all nodes in $P(x,y)$ so that the path from $x$ to $y$ is formed by ternary nodes.
-Joining all these nodes provides a node, which is adjacent leaves $x$ and $y$ and whose label is isomorphic to $G_{W(x,y)}$.
-It follows from Corollary~\ref{cor:subgraph} that $G_{W(x,y)}$ is an induced subgraph of $G$. \end{proof}
+Then there exists a graph-labelled tree of $G$ with a node $u$ neighboring leaves $x$ and $y$ such that $G_u$ is isomorphic to $G_{W(x,y)}$.
+Hence, in particular, $G_{W(x,y)}$ is isomorphic to an induced subgraph of $G$. \end{lemma}